the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 }
 ```

 Once that is done, the transfer process in reverse is dead easy.
-For each particle, take the weighted average of the four corner flow rates using the weights stored in `vel_w`.
-This is the PIC or particle-in-cell method.
-The FLiP method calls for computing the change in flow rate after projection and using that to avoid viscosity from converging velocity within a cell.
+We can take the weighted average of the four corner flow rates using the weights stored in `vel_ws` (called the PIC or particle-in-cell method).
+The FLIP method calls for computing the change in flow rate after projection and using that to avoid viscosity from converging velocity within a cell.
 The code for that is show below:

 ```cpp title="velocity transfer: grid to particle"
 void update_particle(int i, field_e_t field, float flip) {